citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateAppVIsolationGroupRequestModel.md

 NewCreateAppVIsolationGroupRequestModelWithDefaults instantiates a new CreateAppVIsolationGroupRequestModel object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetLibraryUid

+`func (o *CreateAppVIsolationGroupRequestModel) GetLibraryUid() int32`

+GetLibraryUid returns the LibraryUid field if non-nil, zero value otherwise.

+### GetLibraryUidOk

+`func (o *CreateAppVIsolationGroupRequestModel) GetLibraryUidOk() (*int32, bool)`

+GetLibraryUidOk returns a tuple with the LibraryUid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLibraryUid

+`func (o *CreateAppVIsolationGroupRequestModel) SetLibraryUid(v int32)`

+SetLibraryUid sets LibraryUid field to given value.

 ### GetName